Sagittal conventional (A) and single-shot CT (B) images

-The authors said only four treatment changes were due to potentially clinically significant missed fractures on radiography.
+Co-principal investigators and radiologists Monique Brink, MD, PhD, Mathias Prokop, MD, PhD, and colleagues said only four treatment changes were due to potentially clinically significant missed fractures on radiography.
 However, “It is not the additional information of CT compared to CR in wrist fractures, but it is in ruling out carpal injury that will really add benefit to the patients,” they wrote.

 “CT ruled out fractures with higher confidence than CR, especially of the carpal bones.
 Observers therefore downgraded treatment from cast to functional treatments in 14-16% of all patients.
 These results suggest that the fear of missing fractures should diminish with the use of this type of CT, and that unnecessary cast immobilization or additional imaging can be prevented,” they added, noting that the higher cost of CT could be offset by prevention of these expenses.